lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 cmake <path-to-source> -DSENSORY_KEY_WORD_DETECTOR=ON -DSENSORY_KEY_WORD_DETECTOR_LIB_PATH=.../alexa-rpi/lib/libsnsr.a -DSENSORY_KEY_WORD_DETECTOR_INCLUDE_DIR=.../alexa-rpi/include
 ```

-Note that you may need to license the Sensory library for use prior to running cmake and building it into the SDK.
+**Note**: You will need to obtain a license for the Sensory library prior to running CMake and building it into the SDK.
 A script to license the Sensory library can be found on the Sensory [Github](https://github.com/Sensory/alexa-rpi) page under `bin/license.sh`.

 #### KITT.ai